 Before the end of the year, Bounty Hunter William Beck reported that he had been following the Apache Kid across the border into Mexico but horse problems forced him to turn back after he and the Kid exchanged a few shots at each other.
 Not long after, the Apache Kid and a female Native American companion were spotted stealing a few horses in Agua Prieta, Sonora Mexico.

-Time passed, and Colonel Kosterlitzky’s Rurales clashed with Haskay-bay-nay-ntayl and 9 of his men in the Sierra Madres on the Mexican side of the border.
+Time passed, and in 1893 Colonel Kosterlitzky’s Rurales clashed with Haskay-bay-nay-ntayl and 9 of his men in the Sierra Madres on the Mexican side of the border.
 After a vicious firefight the Colonel and his men settled in for a siege, hoping to starve out the outlaws, who had obviously been caught by surprise.
 Little did the Rurales know that they had killed 3 of the Apache Kid’s men in the battle.
 The Kid propped the 3 corpses up with rifles in their hands in scattered positions to make it appear he and his fellows were still hunkered down.
 Come morning, Colonel Kosterlitzky and his troops realized the Kid and his 6 survivors had vanished overnight.

 Part of the mystique that surrounds the saga of the Apache Kid is that his ultimate fate is still contested.
 Like a movie on DVD there are plenty of “alternate endings.”
 The earliest death report on the Kid came in what is now Cibola National Park in 1894 when Socorro, NM rancher Charles Anderson led a posse which killed a Native American rustler whom they claimed to be Haskay-bay-nay-ntayl but others disputed the identity.
 (By now there was a $5,000.00 reward on the Apache Kid’s head, which certainly would encourage people to claim they had killed him.)